- Related Links

 A member of the Indiana Rugby Union, the Men’s Rugby Club plays matches against all teams in the Northern Division of the IRU.
 In 2021, the team advanced to the Collegiate Rugby Championship, playing against top teams from across the country.

-The club plays a minimum of four-to-five 15’s matches in the fall season and at least eight 10’s and 7’s matches in the spring season.
+The club plays a minimum of 4-5 15’s matches in the fall season and at least eight 10’s and 7’s matches in the spring season.

 Taylor’s rugby team’s home field is the only field in the IRU with bleachers and a scoreboard.
 The home matches are among the best attended in the division.